j-ameyi/jameyi-web/content/home/experience.md

     description: |2-

         * Opened accounts for new customers.
-        * Operated mobile money services.
+        * Supervised mobile money transactions.
         * Served as the Customer Relations Officer of the branch.
 design:
   columns: '2'